 1969—February to September: Returned to VS-30 in Key West as an instructor.
 Bracken was a boat owner and avid deep sea fisherman, featured in the local newspaper and competing in tournaments—during one completion, he was recognized for catching a sailfish.

-1969—July: Bracken and two other officers get the traditional “scrambled eggs” for their caps.
+1969—July: Bracken promoted to commander.
+He and two other officers get the traditional “scrambled eggs” for their caps.

 1970—March to April: Key West Wing.